✓ Updated May 2026

 PisaMover

-This is the most direct and efficient way to get from Pisa International Airport (PSA) to the Pisa Centrale train station.
-It's a driverless shuttle that runs frequently, making it ideal for travelers arriving by air and heading directly to the city center or onward by train.
+This is the quickest and most convenient way to get from Pisa International Airport (PSA) to Pisa Centrale train station.
+It's a modern, automated shuttle that runs frequently, perfect for those with luggage or tight schedules.

 Local Buses (CPT)